huntfx/pyhide/README.md

 Added in debugging for reading images, it can display the first x decoded characters (any amount but 100 by default) and various other information about the image.
 If pyimgur or requests are not found, instead of throwing an error, it will just disable the upload capabilities and continue as normal.

+v3.1.2
+Made it a lot easier to force default values, which could be useful in an application.
+Putting a URL as the save path will attempt to use it as a custom image instead of throwing an error, and the cache function can return the hash of an image, to make it easier to locate in the cache.
+Fixed various other bugs such as black and white images crashing the code.

 <br>

 <h4>Installation:</h4>